What to expect on labour day

 By now, your cervix will be fully dilated and your baby is ready to be born.
 At this stage contractions will help your baby move down the birth canal and through the vagina.
 This can take anything from a matter of minutes to a couple of hours.
 If your waters have not yet broken your midwife may carefully rupture them.

-You will undoubtedly have the urge to push but listen to your midwife who will urge you to stop pushing at certain points, and encourage you to pant and breathe to minimise the risk of tearing.
+You will undoubtedly have the urge to push but listen to your midwife who will advise you to stop pushing at certain points, and encourage you to pant and breathe to minimise the risk of tearing.

 Your baby’s head will ‘crown’ when it stretches your vagina prior to birth and you may feel an intense burning or stinging sensation.
 This is often called the ‘ring of fire’ and if you remember this when it actually happens it can help you cope with the pain.